ghi-electronics/duelang-website/index.md

 ![Physical Strength](images/rpi-strong.png)

-Let your Raspberry Pi do the heavy computational lifting to handle AI and other processor intensive tasks while utilizing DUELink Spider to handle the physical computing elements such as: controlling addressable Smart LEDs, reading physical sensors (distance, light, temp), and controlling multiple motors.
+Let your Raspberry Pi do the heavy computational lifting to handle AI and other processor intensive tasks while utilizing DUELink to handle the physical computing elements such as: controlling addressable Smart LEDs, reading physical sensors (distance, light, temp), and controlling multiple motors.

 This perfect marriage works on other single board computers, laptops, and phones!